sf-wdi-19-20/WDI21staging/templating/readme.md

 * Maximize code reusability and maintainability.

 * If you need to change your HTML structure for elements you're creating and displaying (i.e. adding an additional class name to your to-do tasks), all you have to do is change the template!

-## Underscore.js

-[Underscore.js](http://underscorejs.org/) is a JavaScript library that provides a bunch of utility to help you manipulate and display data.
-It includes a function to help us template, which we'll be taking advantage of.

 ## Setup